Schaefer's theorem for graphs: Tools from universal algebra and model theory

-We finish this section with a technical general lemma that we will refer to several times in the proof; it allows to restrict the arity of functions violating a relation.
+We finish this section with a technical general lemma that we will refer to on numerous occasions; it allows to restrict the arity of functions violating a relation.
 For a structure $\Gamma$ with domain $D$ and a tuple $t \in D^k$, the \emph{orbit of $t$} in $\Gamma$ is the set $\{ \alpha(t) \; | \; \alpha \in \Aut(\Gamma) \}$.

 \begin{lemma}[from~\cite{tcsps-journal}] Let $\Gamma$ be a relational structure with domain $D$, and suppose that $R\subseteq D^k$ intersects not more than $m$ orbits of $k$-tuples in $\Gamma$.
 Suppose that an operation $f$ on $D$ violates $R$.
 Then $\{f\}\cup\Aut(\Gamma)$ locally generates an at most $m$-ary operation that violates $R$. \end{lemma}